Cellie0320/personal_expense_tracker/README.md

   $cfg['Servers'][$i]['password']        = 'your_password'; // MySQL password (only needed with 'config' auth_type)
   $cfg['Servers'][$i]['AllowNoPassword'] = false;     // Must use password
   ```
-- To apply these changes, restart UniServer by stopping the Apache and MySQL servers, then starting them again.
+- To apply these changes, save and close the file then restart UniServer by stopping and then starting the Apache and MySQL servers.

 - **Note:** The username and password set in the `config.inc.php` file must also be used in the [DB-Connection](backend/DBConnection.php) file.
 Specifically in this section
 ``` php